-While it's possible to travel from Paris to Amsterdam by train, plane and automobile – taking the train is by far the quickest option when planning city centre to city centre journeys.
-Not only that, it’s much kinder on the environment, and you can arrive and depart from both city centres – so you’ll be swapping croissants for canals in just over three hours.
+On this route, all trains depart from Paris Gare du Nord station and arrive at Amsterdam Centraal station.
+While you can choose to travel from Paris to Amsterdam by train, plane of car – taking the train is by far the quickest option when planning city to city journeys.
+Not only will it take less time, travelling by train is the environmentally friendly option.
+You can travel from one city centre to another in just over 3 hours, so you’ll be swapping croissants for canals in no time.

 Thalys is the railway company connecting four European countries – France, Belgium, the Netherlands and Germany.
 Thalys trains run at a speed of up to 186 mph (300 km/h) and have three comfort classes on all services called – Standard, Comfort and Premium (equivalent to the First Class, with access to the Thalys Lounge).
 All Thalys trains have a car restaurant (called Thalys Welcome Bar) and a free WiFi connection.